Rajeev Gandhi Memorial Higher Secondary School

-RGMHSS aka Rajeev Gandhi Memorial Higher Secondary School is a Higher Secondary School in mokeri, Kerala.
-Established in 1995, it is a prominent government-aided school in Kannur District.
+RGMHSS aka Rajeev Gandhi Memorial Higher Secondary School is a Higher Secondary School in Mokeri, Kerala.
+Established in 1995, it is a prominent government-aided school in Kannur district.

 History

-The Rajeev Gandhi Memorial Higher secondary school was established by the Vallyayi Educational Society on 26 June 1995.
+The school was established by the Vallyayi Educational Society on 26 June 1995.
 The school is affiliated with the State Council of Educational Research and Training, Kerala.
-It is located in mokeri, Panoor in the Kannur district of Kerala.
-The school have Grades starting from 8th standard to 12th standard.
-The School is ranked as one of the most well-established schools in Kerala with a good academic record.
+It is located in Mokeri, Panoor in the Kannur district of Kerala.
+The school have grades starting from 8th standard to 12th standard.
+The school is ranked as one of the most well-established schools in Kerala with a good academic record.

 The school has a library for further reading for the students and has 5000 books in its library.
 While starting the school in 1995 the school consists of only 55 students in 2 divisions.
 Later it increased considerably and now the school have 84 classrooms with 3900 students and more than 100 teachers included in High school and Higher secondary department.